cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Add the current status of the file to the "staging" area with
+Add the file (or a snapshot of it at this moment) to the "staging" area with

 ```bash
 git add newfile.txt